JFS ~ jamaicanfamilysearch.com

 Although the 1808 Almanac is a Civil and Military List, I will mention here that it was printed with the ancient typeset that wrote the letter “s” like an “f.”
 I converted these to an “s,“ but in names that were not familiar to me I will give alternate spellings with “s” or with “f” and let the reader decide.

-I have transcribed the information as it appears in the Almanac.
-The List in the 1840 Almanac was copied “as is.”
-In other years I have eliminated most of the abbreviations that appear in the Almanacs, to make it easier for the reader.
+I have transcribed the information as it appears in the Almanac, but I have eliminated most of the abbreviations that appear in the Almanacs, to make it easier for the reader.
 The original Almanacs shortened many words to save on space.

 __________________________